Is Tesco's carbon footprint getting footsore?

 It is perhaps telling that no German retail multiples currently run any similar initiatives.

-The way forward is spelled differently: "s-u-s-t-a-i-n-a-b-i-l-i-t-y" , that is social , environmental, economic and I would add also cultural responsibility.
+The way forward is spelled differently: s-u-s-t-a-i-n-a-b-i-l-i-t-y, that is social, environmental, economic, and culturally responsible.
 However, make no mistake, this also represents a difficult and complex approach.

 Sustainability requires considerable systemic thought and the setting of priorities (e.g. water depletion, labour exploitation).
 It also requires understanding whole processes and a clear commitment to a continuous process of learning and transparency!